-- Students getting excellent education and mutual respect and healthy environment. - Students getting providing with the school books, IT room, excellent and professional teachers. - The commitment of the school to its curricular and calendar. - Students and parents, getting informed about the school events or program. - Parents have the right to communicate with administration and teachers.
-They can communicate with teacher by visiting school, or through phone call or by an email through a scheduled process with the administration, or through letters through student's management system.
+- I will LEAVE my SEAT only when NECESSARY. - I will KEEP my hand to MYSELF. - I will not CHEW gum in my school. - I will USE my KIND WORDS, not my FISTS. - I will ask for PERMISSION to EAT or DRINK in the classroom. - I will listen QUIETLY while others are speaking. - I will WALK in the hallways. - Students getting excellent education and mutual respect and healthy environment. - Students getting providing with the school books, IT room, excellent and professional teachers. - The commitment of the school to its curricular and calendar. - Students and parents, getting informed about the school events or program. - Parents have the right to communicate with administration and teachers.
+They ca communicate with teacher by visiting school, or through phone call or by an email through a scheduled process with the administration.